microsoft/microcode/docs/manual.md

 ## Web app

 The easiest way to get started with MicroCode is through the [web app](https://microsoft.github.io/microcode), shown below.
-We recommend using the keyboard (rather than the virtual D-pad and buttons):
+We recommend using the keyboard navigationor a real gamepad!

 -   Arrow keys for D-pad
 -   Space bar for A button
--   Enter for B button (ESC and backspace not yet mapped to B)
+-   Backscape for B button

 ![MicroCode web app](./images/webApp.jpg)